Vintage Lace Diy Ornament Sewing Tutorial

 With a tiny zigzag , stitch down along the top edge of the lace.
 Use a thread that will match the lace, not the fabric.

-sew lace 2then zigzag on the opposite side of the lace.
+then zigzag on the opposite side of the lace.
 Notice I did not fallow the angled section, I sewed along the last straight section. this is much easier and the idea is just to hold the lace in place.

 Cut a piece of batting bigger than you need.